SHANIB-C-K/iedc-certificate/README.md

 # React + Vite

-This website is working progress
+This website is working progress. please wait and stay